 4) Five reaction papers (5% each, total 25%): You will write total five reaction papers in this course on Tufte, Pontusson, Piketty, Gilens, and Hacker & Pierson.
 A reaction paper is a short paper (approximately two double-spaced pages), discussing some aspect of the book.
-In the reaction paper you must briefly summarize and evaluate the books.
+In the reaction paper you must briefly summarize and evaluate the book.
 Note: "evaluate" means that you must identify some central aspect of the author's analysis, explain why you think this aspect is interesting/important, and present your own thoughts about the author's position.
 You must try to make an argument.
 Simply asserting your agreement or disagreement will not be sufficient.
-The reaction papers are due in class on the date scheduled for discussion of the books (or, put it in my mailbox before 1:30 pm on the due date if you have to miss a class).
+Reaction papers are due in class on the date scheduled for discussion of the books (or, put it in my mailbox in the political science department before 10:30 am on the due date if you have to miss a class).
 You should submit a hard copy.
 Late papers will not be accepted.